SRI-CSL/sri-glibc-malloc/glibc/README.md

 cd ../glibc_tests
 make
 ```
-You can double check by making sure the libraries are corrent:
+You can double check by making sure the libraries are correct:
 ```
 ldd replay
 ```